Hypertonic Pelvic Floor Exercises: Why You Need Them

 I have done countless pelvic floor exercises and always choose ones that utilize eccentric and concentric contractions.
 Since a woman’s pelvic floor has fourteen muscles, it is essential to do several different exercises to train the muscles in all planes of motion.

-The exercises in the video below are incredible whether you have high-tone pelvic floor dysfunction or low-tone.
+The exercises in the video below are incredible, whether you have high-tone pelvic floor dysfunction or low-tone.
 They are part of our series for restoring proper tone throughout the pelvic floor.
-Remember, if you have overactive pelvic floor muscles, stay away from exercises telling you to contract and tighten excessively.
+Remember, if you have overactive pelvic floor muscles, stay away from exercises that tell you to contract and tighten excessively.

 Exercise 2: Knee to Chest